LinuxForHealth/FHIR/docs/FHIRSearchConfiguration.md

 The specification defined SearchParameters are embedded as [a JSON file](https://github.com/IBM/FHIR/blob/master/fhir-search/src/main/resources/search-parameters.json) in the `fhir-search` module.
 This file has a twin [JSON file](https://github.com/IBM/FHIR/blob/master/fhir-search/src/main/resources/valuetypes-default.json) which maps each SearchParameter attribute to one or more expected target data types.

-The valuetypes json is a project defined specification which enables constraining of Choice data types when the extracted attributes are stored or searched.
+The valuetypes JSON is an implementation-specific config file that enables the server to take datatype-specific actions when the extracted attributes are stored or searched.

 The default and tenant level configurations are put in the `default` and tenant specific folder, such as `tenant1`.
 These folders are populated with `extension-search-parameters.json` and `extension-search-parameters-valuetypes.json`.